swcarpentry/sql-novice-survey/episodes/01-select.md

 returning the results in a tabular form that we can then use as a starting point for further queries.

+Queries are written in a language called [SQL]({{ site.github.url }}/reference.html#sql), which stands for "Structured Query Language".
+SQL provides hundreds of different ways to analyze and recombine data.
+We will only look at a handful of queries, but that handful accounts for most of what scientists do.

 > ## Changing Database Managers
 >
-> Every database manager --- Oracle,
+> Many database managers --- Oracle,
-> IBM DB2, PostgreSQL, MySQL, Microsoft Access, and SQLite --- stores
+> IBM DB2, PostgreSQL, MySQL, Microsoft Access, and SQLite ---  understand
-> data in a different way,
+> SQL but each stores data in a different way,
 > so a database created with one cannot be used directly by another.
-> However,
+> However, every database manager
-> every database manager can import and export data in a variety of formats, like .csv,
+> can import and export data in a variety of formats like .csv, SQL,
 > so it *is* possible to move information from one to another.
 {: .callout}

-Queries are written in a language called [SQL]({{ site.github.url }}/reference.html#sql), which stands for "Structured Query Language".
-SQL provides hundreds of different ways to analyze and recombine data.
-We will only look at a handful of queries, but that handful accounts for most of what scientists do.

 > ## Getting Into and Out Of SQLite
 >